- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By implementing redundant network connections or link aggregation protocols, the SnapServer XSR 40 devices can enhance their reliability and resilience against network failures, minimizing the chances of data loss.

-Although NAS SnapServer XSR 40 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS SnapServer XSR 40 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -